 Don't forget to order a video card.

 I do want to caution those that have never built a computer before.
 It can be a frustrating process and Tiger Direct provides no customer support.
-So if you don't know what you're doing,
+So if you don't know what you're doing, find a skilled friend who can help you or buy a Dell or HP.

 I installed the 64-bit version of Windows 7 Professional which went very quickly - the full install was less than 30 minutes.
 System booting is much faster than older versions of Windows.

+Things slowed down considerably after that.
+After installing Adobe's Production Suite and attempting to activate the software, I noticed the computer lost Internet connectivity.
 To troubleshoot, the first thing one looks at when things go wrong is to examine what changed.
 I spent a couple of hours online (with a different computer) searching for clues.

 As it turns out, the Adobe installation adds a small networking application called Bonjour Service.
 Apparently on some installations, that service breaks the computer's Internet connection.
 By disabling the service from the Computer Management Console, Internet service was restored after restarting the machine.
 Now why this would break the Internet connection is a mystery to me.
 The same applications ran fine on my old XP Pro machine.
 And this is the kind of problem that can drive you nuts.